 In December, the EMA's Committee for Medicinal Products for Human Use adopted a positive opinion recommending the combination antibacterial agent for approval for treating gram-negative bacterium infection in adults.

-On July 17, 2019, based on a priority review designation, the FDA approved the same combination of Recarbrio (imipenem-cilastatin and relebactam) as a 1.25-gram injection for adults with limited or no alternatives for treating complicated urinary tract infections (cUTIs), including pyelonephritis caused by the gram-negative microorganisms Enterobacter cloacae, Escherichia coli, Klebsiella aerogenes, Klebsiella pneumoniae and Pseudomonas aeruginosa.
+On July 17, 2019, based on a priority review designation, the FDA approved the same combination of Recarbrio (imipenem-cilastatin and relebactam) as a 1.25-g injection for adults with limited or no alternatives for treating complicated urinary tract infections (cUTIs), including pyelonephritis caused by the gram-negative microorganisms Enterobacter cloacae, Escherichia coli, Klebsiella aerogenes, Klebsiella pneumoniae and Pseudomonas aeruginosa.

-It was also approved for treating adults with limited or no alternatives for complicated intra-abdominal infections (cIAIs) caused by gram-negative microorganisms Bacteroides caccae, Bacteroides fragilis, Bacteroides ovatus, Bacteroides stercoris, Bacteroides thetaiotaomicron, Bacteroides uniformis, Bacteroides vulgatus, Citrobacter freundii, Enterobacter cloacae, Escherichia coli, Fusobacterium nucleatum, Klebsiella aerogenes, Klebsiella oxytoca, Klebsiella pneumoniae, Parabacteroides distasonis and Pseudomonas aeruginosa.
+It was also approved for treating for adults with limited or no alternatives for complicated intra-abdominal infections (cIAIs) caused by gram-negative microorganisms Bacteroides caccae, Bacteroides fragilis, Bacteroides ovatus, Bacteroides stercoris, Bacteroides thetaiotaomicron, Bacteroides uniformis, Bacteroides vulgatus, Citrobacter freundii, Enterobacter cloacae, Escherichia coli, Fusobacterium nucleatum, Klebsiella aerogenes, Klebsiella oxytoca, Klebsiella pneumoniae, Parabacteroides distasonis and Pseudomonas aeruginosa.

 The latest Recarbrio approval was supported in part by efficacy and safety findings of imipenem-cilastatin to treat cUTI and cIAI.
 The combination was assessed with data from in vitro studies and animal models of infection as well as safety data from separate trials for cUTI and cIAI.